Om-Andharia/Vision-Guard/README.md

 During WiFi connection, the LED blinked.
 After successful connection, the LED stayed ON and the buzzer beeped once.
 During failure, the buzzer beeped three times.

+## Day 3 Summary - ESP32 - LED and Buzzer Testing

+Phase 2 Day 3 focused on integrating the Python AI detection system with ESP32 using serial communication.

+The ESP32 was kept in Serial Command Mode, where it responds to commands received from Python through the COM port.
+The command ‘1’ turns ON the LED and buzzer, while the command ‘0’ turns them OFF.

+The pyserial library was installed and tested successfully.
+A separate Python serial test file was created to verify that Python could control the ESP32 directly.
+The test confirmed that Python was able to turn ON and OFF the ESP32-connected LED and buzzer.

+After successful serial testing, the ESP32 serial communication logic was added to the main OpenCV AI intruder detection code.
+A reusable send_to_esp32() function was created to send alert commands from Python to ESP32.

+The ESP32 alert was triggered only when both motion and face detection conditions were satisfied.
+This ensured that the alert was not activated by motion alone or face detection alone.

+A full system test was completed successfully.
+The laptop camera detected motion and face, Python confirmed the intruder condition, and ESP32 activated the LED and buzzer.
+When the system returned to safe condition, Python sent the OFF command and ESP32 turned off the alert.

+This completed the first full AI-to-ESP32 integration for VisionGuard Phase 2.